Nastel/TNT4J/README.md

 Filter out not only based on category/severity (as log4j), but also based on performance objectives.
 Example: log events only if their elapsed time or wait times are greater than a ceratin value.
 TNT4J allows users to register filters within `tnt4j.properties` without changing application code.
 Create your own filters which would allow you to filter events out based on user defined criteria and inject filters using `tnt4j.properties`.

 * See  `tnt4j.properties` and `com.nastel.jkool.tnt4j.filters.EventLevelTimeFilter` for details.
-* Register filters via declarations in `tnt4j.properties` or in your application by creating your own filter object and calling `logger.addSinkEventFilter(new MyLogFilter());`
+* Register filters via declarations in `tnt4j.properties` or in your application by creating your own event filter
+	* `logger.addSinkEventFilter(new MyLogFilter());` to register your event filter

 ### Granular conditional logging
 Log only what matters.
 Increase performance of your apps by decreasing the amount of logging your app produces and yet increasing relevance and quality of the output.